davidalanb/cs-518-labs/13-14 Project ctd/13 sprint review.md

 ## Demo

+Key points:

-Demo by feature, then by developer (backend/frontend).
+* Demo by feature, then by developer (backend/frontend).
 Each individual should present their own work.
-The demo should be very concise (~5-10 min).
-Create a Teams meeting, record, share your screen.
+* The demo should be very concise (~5-10 min).
+* Create a Teams meeting, record, share your screen.
 Make sure that you plan before you record.
+* LINK to DEMO VIDEO (OneDrive) should be included in the submitted doc.
+Be sure that the video is shared with your grader.

 ### feature X